Reliance on the Review of Another IRB

 Reliance Agreements for a Single Study

-When a Master Reliance Agreement is not in place, a Reliance Agreement must be executed for each study where CHOP's IRB or the external site's IRB will serve as the Reviewing IRB (sIRB).
+When a Master Reliance Agreement is not in place, a single-study Reliance Agreement must be executed for each study.
+The agreement can designate either CHOP's IRB or the external site's IRB to serve as the Reviewing IRB (sIRB).
 Usually the Reviewing IRB is at the institution where the overall PI is located.

 CHOP Standard IRB Reliance Agreement

 When CHOP serves as the Reviewing IRB and the Relying Site is not a signatory to one of the several Master Reliance Agreements, the standard CHOP Authorization Agreement template should be used.
 The typical situation is where the CHOP PI is the overall study PI and the PI is requesting that the CHOP IRB serve as the Reviewing IRB for one or more Relying Sites.
 An agreement is needed with each site that will rely on CHOP.
-The CHOP IRB will assume this responsibility provided that the other site is registered with OHRP and has an FWA and agrees to the delegation of responsibility as outlined in the agreement.
+The CHOP IRB will assume this responsibility provided that the other sites are registered with OHRP and have an FWA and that each site agrees to the delegation of responsibility as outlined in the agreement.

 When another external site's IRB proposes to serve as the Relying IRB, their standard Reliance Agreement is usually used.
 However, some IRBs do not have an standard Reliance Agreement.
 In these situations, the CHOP standard Reliance Agreement may be used as is, or in modified form.
 The external Reviewing IRB must sign the IRB Authorization Agreement before it is sent to CHOP for signature.
 The investigator should consult the IRB Director and request that she contact the Reviewing IRB to negotiate the agreement.